 With the amount of information about breast augmentation readily available online, it’s not surprising that people often arrive at my practice quite knowledgeable about both the procedure itself and breast implants.
-For example, breast augmentation patients from Modesto, Pleasanton, and the greater Bay Area often come to my San Ramon and Tracy offices already knowing what size implants they want.
+For example, breast augmentation patients from Modesto, Pleasanton, and the greater Bay Area often come to my Tracy office already knowing what size implants they want.

 While it’s great to do research before the consultation, it’s very important to keep an open mind about the type of breast implants you’ll ultimately choose, as there are many factors to consider.
 Instead of focusing on the choice of breast implants, I encourage patients to spend their time online researching plastic surgeons so they’re confident about the experience and training of the surgeon they ultimately choose.
 How do you do that?